Isabeeel/ECE298-HomeSecurity/README.md

 # Design Schematics and PCB Layout:
 Used Diptrace to create these design schematics.
+Actually ran into problems with our design that needed to be fixed via. directly cutting traces on the board and using flywires to correct our connections - incorrectly mapped our sound detection component to a non-analog pin, as an example.
+Can see in above photos that there are some thin wires that stretch over and around the top of the board, those are our flywires for impromptu fixes.
+The below pictures are our original schematics, pre-fix.

 ![ece2984](https://user-images.githubusercontent.com/31193217/71362375-d85a2d80-2563-11ea-82d3-6bf5613a2e17.png)
 ![ece2985](https://user-images.githubusercontent.com/31193217/71362376-da23f100-2563-11ea-82bd-581a2cbd9d3c.png)